biobakery/firecloud-graphql/README.md

 To set up authentication

--In the Google Console of your project create service account -Download generated json file that contains your credentials key -Either set path to your credentials file as environmental variable
+1. In the Google Console of your project create service account
+2. Download generated json file that contains your credentials key
+3. Either set path to your credentials file as environmental variable

  ``export GOOGLE_APPLICATION_CREDENTIALS=$PATH_TO_KEY``